Democratic Party (United States): Name and symbols

-In the early 20th century, the traditional symbol of the Democratic Party in Indiana, Kentucky, Oklahoma and Ohio was the rooster, as opposed to the Republican eagle.
+In the early 20th century, the traditional symbol of the Democratic Party in Indiana, Kentucky, Oklahoma, and Ohio was the rooster, as opposed to the Republican eagle.
 The rooster was also adopted as an official symbol of the national Democratic Party.
 In 1904, the Alabama Democratic Party chose, as the logo to put on its ballots, a rooster with the motto "White supremacy – For the right."
 The words "White supremacy" were replaced with "Democrats" in 1966.
 In 1996, the Alabama Democratic Party dropped the rooster, citing racist and white supremacist connotations linked with the symbol.
 The rooster symbol still appears on Oklahoma, Kentucky, Indiana, and West Virginia ballots.
 In New York, the Democratic ballot symbol is a five-pointed star.

-Although both major political parties (and many minor ones) use the traditional American colors of red, white, and blue in their marketing and representations, since election night 2000 blue has become the identifying color for the Democratic Party while red has become the identifying color for the Republican Party.
+Although both major political parties (and many minor ones) use the traditional American colors of red, white, and blue in their marketing and representations, since the election night 2000 blue has become the identifying color for the Democratic Party while red has become the identifying color for the Republican Party.
 That night, for the first time all major broadcast television networks used the same color scheme for the electoral map: blue states for Al Gore (Democratic nominee) and red states for George W. Bush (Republican nominee).
 Since then, the color blue has been widely used by the media to represent the party.
 This is contrary to common practice outside of the United States where blue is the traditional color of the right and red the color of the left.